UkeFest

 Jim Beloff

 Jim produced Legends of Ukulele, a CD compilation for Rhino Records, and has made three how-to-play DVDs for Homespun.
 He is also an active songwriter and has released a number of CDs.
 His two-CD set, Dreams I Left in Pockets, features 33 songs he wrote or co-wrote with uke legends, Herb “Ohta-san” Ohta and Lyle Ritz.
-His most recent album, The Wind and Sun, was released in August 2020 and a new album, Mid-Century Modern, is expected to be released in late 2024.
+His most recent album, The Wind and Sun, was released in August 2020 and a new album, Mid-Century Modern, is expected to be released sometime in 2025.

 In 1999, Jim composed and premiered Uke Can’t Be Serious, a concerto for solo ukulele and symphony orchestra.
 Since then, the piece has been performed with both high school and professional orchestras, including the Michigan Philharmonic in 2016.
 He has also performed it many times with a string quartet.
 His second concerto for ukulele and orchestra, The Dove Tale, premiered in 2017 with the Wallingford (Connecticut) Symphony Orchestra.

-Jim and his wife, Liz Maihock Beloff, own Flea Market Music, Inc., a company dedicated to the ukulele and they play their family’s Fluke, Flea and Firefly ukes.
+Jim and his wife, Liz Maihock Beloff, own Flea Market Music, Inc., a company dedicated to the ukulele and they play their family’s Fluke, Flea, and Firefly ukes.
 They have toured Japan, Australia and Canada and believe in their company’s motto, “Uke Can Change the World.”

 Jeff Peterson